Today, online buyers expect to get help in real time.

 How live chat and chatbots can be used together

 Clearly, there are many differences between live chat and chatbots.
 Deciding which one to choose can be a challenge.
 But keep in mind that you can also use both technologies simultaneously.
-A live chat chatbot that can answer questions from your website visitors is not an unusual thing at all.
+A live chat-based chatbot that can answer questions from your website visitors is not an unusual thing at all.

 Depending on your needs, you may want to consider a solution that offers both chatbots and live chat.
-This way, you can use bots to automate simple tasks and leave more complex issues for agents to handle.
+This way, you can use bots to automate simple tasks and leave more complex queries for agents to handle.

 Here’s what you can do: